vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Combined Forces_</sub><br>
+<sub>_The Repentance_</sub><br>
-**Surah Al-Ahzab** (33: 59)
+**Surah At-Tawbah** (9: 39)

-> O Prophet!
-Ask your wives, daughters, and believing women to draw their cloaks over their bodies.
-In this way it is more likely that they will be recognized ˹as virtuous˺ and not be harassed.
-And Allah is All-Forgiving, Most Merciful.
+> If you do not march forth, He will afflict you with a painful torment and replace you with other people.
+You are not harming Him in the least.
+And Allah is Most Capable of everything.

-— Muharram 7, 1445H
+— Muharram 8, 1445H
 <!-- AYAHADAY:END -->

 <br>